 In general, you should avoid processed carbs that are deep fried or covered with extra cream, butter or refined sugar.
 Instead, consume more of complex, unrefined carbs such as brown rice, whole grain bread, and non-starchy vegetables that are high in fiber.
 Ultimately, what causes unwanted weight gain is excess calories consumed over calories expended, so you should still practice moderation.

 Myth: Brown Sugar is healthier than white sugar

 Fact: There is barely any difference in nutritional value between brown and white sugar.
 Choosing brown sugar over white sugar does not make your choice healthier nor better.

 Brown sugar does indeed have additional minerals, but in negligible amounts.
 It may be chosen over white sugar in baked goods, because of its water retention properties.
 However, it is not any healthier than white sugar.

 Fact: Numerous studies have concluded that there is no significant effect on metabolism when you eat many small meals, compared to fewer large meals.

-What is more important is the total calories consumed, whether you are consuming 3 or 6 meals a day.
+The total calories consumed throughout your day is more important than the number of meals you have eaten.
 In fact, participants of research have found it harder to not overeat when they are trying for 6 smaller meals a day as they do not feel satiated after each small meal.